dfinity/interface-spec/spec/index.md

 -   It may not export both `canister_update <name>` and `canister_query <name>` with the same `name`.

+-   It may not export other methods the names of which start with the prefix `canister_` besides the methods allowed above.

 -   It may not have both `icp:public <name>` and `icp:private <name>` with the same `name` as the custom section name.

 -   It may not have other custom sections the names of which start with the prefix `icp:` besides the \`icp:public \` and \`icp:private \`.